 This course examines the various methods by which property is transferred at death.
 Topics covered include: the law of intestacy; wills, including the interpretation of wills, the formalities of execution and revocation, testamentary capacity, and undue influence; will substitutes, such as inter vivos gifts and joint tenancies; and trusts, including modification and termination, administration, and the rights and interests of beneficiaries and creditors.
 The course will also examine the inheritance rights of surviving spouses and children, and special considerations regarding health care directives and living wills.
 The estate, gift and income tax provisions of the Internal Revenue Code affecting gratuitous property transfers will be reviewed in limited detail.

-This course surveys primarily the laws and policies of copyright and trademark law, with a secondary emphasis on related areas of law such as trade secret, rights of publicity, unfair competition, contractual protection of ideas and patent protection of inventions in varying degrees.
-Topics to be covered include the subject matter of copyright and trademark; ownership and transfer of copyrights and trademarks; the rights afforded to copyright and trademark owners; duration of protection; infringement; and remedies.
+This course surveys primarily the domestic and international laws and policies of copyright law, with a secondary emphasis on related areas of law such as rights of publicity, unfair competition, contractual protection of ideas in varying degrees.
+Topics to be covered include the subject matter of copyright; ownership and transfer of copyrights; the rights afforded to copyright owners in the US and via international treaties and conventions; duration of protection; infringement; and remedies.

 The course will provide a practical and comprehensive overview of the business and legal issues arising in the entertainment industry, including motion pictures, television, music, book publishing and ethics.
 The topics will include acquisition of rights, talent agreements, project financing and structures, distributor and licensing agreements.
 The course will survey the various areas of the law that impact the entertainment industry, such as contract, business organizations, securities, labor, copyright, trademark and right of privacy/publicity law.